ImgBotApp/InternetNL/detail/conn/ipv6/dns-conn/verdict/good_en.md

-You are able to reach other computers on their IPv6-address via DNS.
+You are able to reach other computers via DNS on their IPv6-address.